Performance tuning tips

 :

-If you experience an IDE freeze or high CPU/memory usage, and the tips listed above do not help, please provide us with the IDE logs, thread dumps, and snapshots.
-For more information about retrieving and sending them, refer to this instruction.
+If you experience an IDE freeze or high CPU or memory usage, and the tips listed above do not help, please provide us with the IDE logs, thread dumps, and performance snapshots.
+For details on how to collect and send this information, refer to this instruction.

 Thanks for your feedback!